gradle/gradle/design-docs/managed-component-model.md

 - Change core plugins to declare default implementations for `ComponentSpec`, `BinarySpec` and `LanguageSourceSet`.
 This will allow `@Managed` subtypes of each of these types.

-## Plugin author declares internal views for custom managed component type
+## Plugin author declares internal views for custom managed binary type

 Given a plugin defines a `@Managed` subtype of a general type, allow the plugin to define internal views for that type.